-4.3 Structured audio
+3.4.5 Structured audio

 Structured audio is poorly integrated in multimedia frameworks.
 MIDI itself, while 20 years old, is not integrated in multimedia proprietary frameworks like Director or Flash.
-A support for MIDI is integrated in Windows Media or in Quicktime.
+A support for MIDI is integrated in Windows Media or in QuickTime.
 The RealOne player supports also MIDI integrated in SMIL animations.

 MIDI (Musical Instruments Digital Interface) was developed in the early 80s, answering to the need of the growing industry of electronic musical instruments.
 The National Association of Music Merchandisers (NAMM) proposed in 1982 the adoption of an universal standard for transmitting and receiving musical performance information between all types of electronic instruments, which was first called UMI, for Universal Musical Interface, and finally become MIDI in 1983.
-Support for MIDI is integrated in Microsoft Windows operating system and in Apple Mac OS, so MIDI is http://www.midi.org/

-Support for MIDI is integrated in Microsoft Windows operating system and in Apple Mac OS, so MIDI is integrated in products like Windows Media Player or Quicktime.
+Support for MIDI is integrated in Microsoft Windows operating system and in Apple Mac OS, so MIDI is integrated in products like Windows Media Player or QuickTime.